 - The number of rules is unlimited.

-- There are default firewall rules created automatically for each Cloud Server depending on Operation System and Application Image selected during
+- There are default firewall rules created automatically for each Cloud Server depending on the Operation System and Application Image parameters selected during their setup.
+They are tied on the server name they apply to, protocols and ports:

 - Allow any outbound traffic (for all Cloud Servers)